 If your land was in an NVZ for the first time in 2017, the transitional arrangements come to an end in July 2019.
 The requirement to meet all the NVZ rules starts on 31 July 2019.
 You can read about the transitional arrangements under Nutrient management: Nitrate Vulnerable Zones.

 The Farming Advice Service – if you need help

 The Farming Advice Service (FAS) is funded by Defra to provide free, confidential advice to farmers and farming industry advisers to help them understand and meet requirements for cross compliance, ‘greening’, water protection and the sustainable use of pesticides.

 Call them on 03000 200 301 or search online for more information about the Farming Advice Service.

 Inspections and calculating penalties

-RPA has produced a video about ‘Cross compliance inspections’ which gives an overview of what an inspector looks for during an inspection.
+The video below gives an overview of what an inspector looks for during a cross compliance inspection.

 If you’re inspected and the inspector finds something wrong, they use a set of standards called ‘verifiable standards’ to assess how serious the non-compliance is.
 This is based on the extent of the non-compliance and how severe and permanent it is.

-RPA uses a guide to work out the penalty that is to be applied.
+RPA then uses a guide to work out the penalty that is to be applied.